sovity/authority-portal/docs/product/user-documentation/Manage Data Space components.md

 ```

 > [!TIP]
-> By ticking the checkbox "Use the Connector's JWKS URL [...]", you can define a JWKS endpoint to automatically fetch the certificate from and thus skip the certificate step. sovity's CaaS (Connector-as-a-Service) are equiped with this functionality.
+> By ticking the checkbox "Use the Connector's JWKS URL [...]", you can define a JWKS endpoint to automatically fetch the certificate from and thus skip the certificate step. sovity's CaaS (Connector-as-a-Service) are equipped with this functionality.

 After clicking on the register button the list of provided connectors appears, where the added connector can be found.